svbutko/react-native-template-strong/website/docs/resources/sf-symbols.md

 />
 ```

-But it will be shown only on iOS and there which is not desired.
+But it will be shown only on iOS, which is not desired.

 To work with both iOS and Android, there's [IconPlatform](../components/icon-platform.md) component,
-which shows SF Symbols on iOS and Material icons on Android, it works next way:
+which shows SF Symbols on iOS and Material Icons on Android, it works next way:

 ```typescript jsx
 <IconPlatform